 A simple mixture of rice and cheese makes up the filling for the peppers, which makes them a blank canvas for many other possibilities.
 Add 1/2 cup of more of steamed peas, chopped broccoli, or chopped sauteed kale or spinach to the rice.
 Replace the 3/4 cup of water with vegetable broth or chicken stock for additional flavor.

 And if you crave heartier main dish stuffed peppers, feel free to add about 1/2 cup of cooked beans.
-Or add 1/4 cup of cooked crumbled bacon or 1/2 cup of diced chicken, ham, or tuna.
+Or add 1/4 cup of cooked crumbled bacon or 1/2 cup of diced chicken, turkey, ham, or tuna.

 - 4 bell peppers (red, large)